 The Trigger Experience

-Every time you go through the following experiences rapid heartbeat, your heart beating out of your chest, sweating in every part of your body, cold hands and feet but hot body core, unusual smells for no reason, tightening of your throat, dry mouth and unable to say anything, physically frozen unable and unable to do anything, constriction of the your visual field, quick onset of fear or terror for no apparent reason, emotional numbness, confusion, loss of the ability to focus, loss of the ability to concentrate, dissociating in and out, intense anxiety as though something is going to happen, hypervigilant, hyper responsive, hyper emotional and hypersensitive as well as a rapid onset of irritability it may not be symptoms of a panic attack at all but rather the triggering response signal of forthcoming flashback.
+Every time you go through the following experiences of rapid heartbeat, like your heart is going to beat out of your chest, sweating in every part of your body, cold hands and feet but hot body core, unusual smells for no reason, tightening of your throat, dry mouth and unable to say anything, physically frozen (unable to move) and unable to do anything, feeling dissociated, constricted visual field, quick onset of fear or terror for no apparent reason, emotional numbness, confusion, loss of the ability to focus, loss of the ability to concentrate, consciousness in and out, intense anxiety as though something is going to happen, hypervigilant, hyper responsive, hyper emotional and hypersensitive as well as a rapid onset of irritability it may not be what you thinking is happening to you.The experience is not a panic attack.
+Rather a clue of forthcoming flashback or better known as a subconscious trigger response.

-Unfortunately the diagnosis of a "panic attack" seems to have become a knee jerk catch-all diagnosis made by professionals who are unaccustomed of Post-traumatic Stress symptoms and how PTSD mirrors many other diagnoses.
+Unfortunately the diagnosis of a "panic attack" seems to have become a knee jerk catch-all diagnosis made by many professionals who are unaccustomed to the impact of Post-traumatic Stress symptoms and how PTSD mirrors many other diagnoses.

 Definition of Trigger